urosmil/azure-sql-managed-instance-autoscale/README.md

 <b>It is recommended to use the script only for General Purpose instances as this service tier supports online storage scaling.</b> For more details visit [Overview of Azure SQL Managed Instance management operations](https://docs.microsoft.com/azure/azure-sql/managed-instance/management-operations-overview)

+## Authentication method
+This example uses a managed identity ID within the script for authentication.
+You can also use other authentication methods based on your environment and company policies.
+Adjust the script accordingly to fit your specific scenario.

 ## How to configure

 There are 5 tags that need to be populated in order for runbook to identify scaling instances: